JojaCola312/abcrown-tutorial/README.md

 - `linear.py`: Definition of `BoundLinear` class.
 - `relu_alpha_beta.py`: Definition of `BoundReLU` class.
 Most functions about ReLU are defined inside the  class.
 - `model.py`: PyTorch model definition.
 - `models/relu_model.pth`: Pretrained model for debugging.
-It is only for the relavent complex model, and the simple toy model is defined inside `model.py`.
+It is only for the relevant complex 2 ReLU model, and the simple toy 1 ReLU model is defined inside `model.py`.

 # Run
 ```